bryonylouise2/whiplash_definition/README.md

 			Input: Independent event files of Drought-to-Pluvial, Pluvial-to-Drought, Drought, and Pluvial events.
 			Output: Two PNG files.
 Figure 5 from the journal article: grid point frequency for the period 1915-2020 for a) drought-to-pluvial, b) pluvial-to-drought, c) drought, and d) pluvial events.
 Figure 6 from the journal article: The most common season that a grid point experiences a) drought-to-pluvial, b) pluvial-to-drought, c) drought, and d) pluvial events.

+A.Event_Examination.py
+			This script examines and plots specific events.
+			Input: Independent event files of Drought-to-Pluvial and Pluvial-to-Drought events.
+Previously made SPI, whiplash occurrence, and normalized density files,
+			Output: Two PNG files.
+Figure 1 from the journal article: 30-day SPI during (a) the drought period, and (b) the following pluvial period. (c) Points flagged as having a whiplash event as per our definition (see the text for details). (d) Full KDE normalized density field using the Epanechnikov kernel and 0.02 bandwidth.
+In red on all subplots, the event polygon is drawn using the 0.4878 contour.
+Figure S1 from the journal article: the same for pluvial-to-drought.